h-nargesi/Photon-Bypass/README.md

 ### Accoutnt Management System

 - Restrict accounts to connect to just one server
+- Server Capacity Alarm
-- Alarm Admin if users count is more than 80% of server capacity
+    - Alarm Admin if users count is more than 50 users of server capacity
+    - Alarm Admin if users count is less than 100 users of server capacity
 - Notif on new Users
 - Notif on invalid password

 ## Pheases

 1. Web Site Core
+2. MySql Performance
+    - Ask ChatGPT
+    - Search in Youtube
-2. Fake Website
+3. Fake Website
     1. Enamad
     2. samandehi.ir
     3. Bank Payment Gateway
-2. Send WhatsApp Notif
+4. Send WhatsApp Notif